 Imagine coming face to face with someone you find incredibly attractive.
 Your blood starts to boil, the pupils dilate, butterflies inside your gut start running amock, the palms start to sweat, a cacophony of thoughts flood the mind, words lose all sense – and you freeze.
 If you relate to this subsequent set of physical and mental occurrences, know that you are not alone at all.
 An immense amount of people truly believe they cannot make a good impression while talking to guys or girls, and often allow the opportunity to slip by in order to spare themselves from humiliation.

 We are here to help you break the ice.
 It may take a little finesse, bravado, and practice but what is most important is coming to terms with yourself and facing your fears.
-To quote the queen of all drag queens, RuPaul: ”If you can’t love yourself, how in the hell are going to love somebody else?”
+To quote the queen of all drag queens, RuPaul: ”If you can’t love yourself, how in the hell are you going to love somebody else?”

 Why is it difficult to break the ice?